masc-ucsc/livehd/docs/projects.md

 * Pyrope tree-sitter grammar
 * Atom integration
 * Atom go definition, highlight, and attribute
-* Atom capacity to query LNAST/LGraph generated grammar for bit-width.
-The incremental grammar passed to LNAST, passed to LGraph, and incremental bit-width inference.
+* Atom capacity to query LNAST/Lgraph generated grammar for bit-width.
+The incremental grammar passed to LNAST, passed to Lgraph, and incremental bit-width inference.

 ## Parallel forward/backward traversal

-LGraph has fwd/bwd/fast iterators.
+Lgraph has fwd/bwd/fast iterators.
 Those are efficient but single threaded.
 The idea is to create iterators that accept a lambda function.
 The idea is to "chunk" the graph in subgraphs and give a subchunk of the graph to each thread.